 "Ginny is such an important part of our success.
 She gives us a deep bench that has made all the difference."

 —Maureen Pacino Creative Director LMU Marketing & Communications

 Founded in 1911, Loyola Marymount University is a top-ranked Catholic university rooted in the Jesuit and Marymount traditions, committed to fostering a diverse academic community rich in opportunities for intellectual engagement and real-world experience.

 The Department of Physical Medicine and Rehabilitation (PM&R) at Vanderbilt University Medical Center celebrated their 5-year anniversary by producing a Status Report detailing their accomplishments and growth.
 The audience is professional colleagues, residents, fellows, and PM&R practitioners around the country.

 The 28-page Status Report features six articles by subject matter experts, accompanied by dynamic callouts and photography.
-The goal I successfully achieved was to create a custom design—while adhering to VUMC brand standards—that cohesively presents the highly integrative nature of PM&R.
+My goal was to create a custom design—while adhering to VUMC brand standards—that cohesively presents the highly integrative nature of PM&R.